fennecJ/VLSI-Assembler/Readme.md

 ./cpu
 ```
 To see how RTL cpu run with machineCode `sisc.prog`.
+* Disclaimer: I do not own the right of `cpu.v`, if the owner hope me to remove the src code of cpu.v, please contact me.
+**Please note that the license is only valid for file under dir assembler/**

 ### Known issues/bugs:
 * Only support one line comment token "//"